gzip/esp-cli/README.md

 ```
 esp
 ```
 Auto complete is supported via the tab key.
-To quit type `.exit` followed by `ctrl-c`.
+More options are available via `.help`.
+To quit type `.exit`.

 ## License